How far is too far?

 Amos: How many combinations, yes?

 James: Yeah.
 So since this is an allocator, I have this trait 'storage,' where instead of giving you a slice, it gives you back a pointer or a NonNull u8.
 And a len, or a usize.
 And this is because when we get that storage buffer, we have to be really careful.
 Because there might be one thread that can see one chunk of the data, and another thread that can see a different chunk of the data.
 So we can't hand out a slice here, because then we'd have aliasing slices.
-So we have to act like an allocator and be really careful and go, "Here's the pointer and length.
+So we have to act like an allocator and be really careful and go, "Here's the pointer in length.
 Do not make a slice of that entire length unless you know that it's safe."

 Amos: Because if you did make a slice, like if you did have aliasing slices, that would be instant undefined behavior?